-PdM can be compared to Just-in-Time (JIT), the manufacturing and order replenishment process developed in the 1970s.
-JIT in manufacturing cuts waste by supplying parts only when required by the manufacturing process.
+Predictive maintenance can be compared to just-in-time (JIT) manufacturing, the planning and order replenishment process developed in the 1970s.
+JIT manufacturing cuts waste by supplying parts only when required by the manufacturing process.
 This strategy eliminates the need to retain buffer stocks dedicated to each stage in the production process, resulting in massive savings on inventory.

-Before the introduction of JIT, inventory was kept for every possible eventuality, just in case a spare was needed.
+Before the introduction of JIT manufacturing, inventory was kept for every possible eventuality, just in case a spare was needed.
 And what happened when the organization overestimated the quantity of spare parts needed?
 Overspending — much to the dismay of the CFO.

-Today, maintenance in facilities without PdM is similar to the old manufacturing process prior to the introduction of JIT.
-PdM proves beneficial not only to the maintenance engineers and their ability to keep machines running, but also aids in planning and budgeting of labor, procurement, and inventory.
+Today, maintenance in facilities without predictive maintenance is similar to the old manufacturing process prior to the introduction of JIT manufacturing.
+Predictive maintenance proves beneficial both for maintenance engineers in keeping machines running and finance teams in the budgeting of labor, procurement, and inventory.

-Any organization that can utilize PdM to prioritize the most important maintenance activities, reduce the human effort required to keep machines working smoothly, and eliminate the need for costly spare parts, can also utilize PdM to accurately predict spending.
+Any organization that can utilize predictive maintenance to prioritize the most important maintenance activities, reduce the human effort required to keep machines working smoothly, and eliminate the need for costly spare parts can also utilize predictive maintenance to accurately predict spending.

 Currently, the vast majority of industries use preventive maintenance programs at their facilities.
 Such practices, to put it simply, are a big source of budget leaks.

-In facilities that adhere to preventive maintenance practices, downtime is planned well in advance, in order to have their equipment inspected and serviced.
-Mechanical parts are replaced, due to either tangible wear, or based on manufacturer’s’ recommendations.
+In facilities that adhere to preventive maintenance practices, downtime is planned well in advance in order to have their equipment inspected and serviced.
+Mechanical parts are replaced, due either to tangible wear or manufacturer’s recommendations.
 Performance is often tested from start to finish.
 This means a lot of costly downtime, human resources, and materials.
-Worse still, performing preventive maintenance does not guarantee machine health – unplanned downtime and unexpected accidents still happen even in meticulously maintained facilities.
+Worse still, performing preventive maintenance does not guarantee machine health: Unplanned downtime, unexpected accidents, and machine failures still happen even in meticulously maintained facilities.

-Furthermore, we cannot truly budget for major unplanned failures in advance.
-Because most financial departments do not have access to accurate predictions of equipment malfunctions, they try to over-allocate “just in case” budgeting, ramp up inventory and create multiple redundancies.
-For most CFOs, it is hard not to wonder whether these wasted funds could have been put to better use elsewhere.
+Furthermore, we cannot truly budget for major machine failures in advance.
+Because most financial departments do not have access to accurate predictions of equipment malfunctions, they try to overallocate “just in case” budgeting, ramping up inventory and creating multiple redundancies.
+For most CFOs, it’s hard not to wonder if these wasted funds could have been put to better use elsewhere.

-In the age of technologies like the industrial IoT, predictive diagnostics, neural networks and machine learning, preventive maintenance alone is simply not going to cut it.
-We need to be able to predict when our machines will need maintenance, and therefore become more predictive with our budgeting.
+In the age of technologies like the Industrial IoT, predictive diagnostics, neural networks, and machine learning, preventive maintenance alone is simply not going to cut it.
+We need to be able to predict when our machines will need maintenance, and then we can become more predictive with our budgeting.

 There is ample reason why predictive maintenance is beneficial to any company that relies on commercial or industrial assets.
-For the CFOs, P&L managers and financial planners, PdM impacts the bottom line and can cut waste, minimize surprises, and drive predictive budgeting.
+For the CFOs, P&L managers, and financial planners, predictive maintenance impacts the bottom line and can cut waste, minimize surprises, and drive predictive budgeting.